Business Resume—Professional CV Template & Writing Tips

 Business-minded business development manager with 6 years of experience.
 Seeking to spread wings and take flight with a suitably woke company.
 At Riverlight, reduced HR costs and identified new business opportunities by taking the initiative.

+The first example stays on-message with concrete facts backed up by hard numbers.
+It’s also focused on what the candidate can do for their employer.
 The second example is tone deaf and expects the employer to care what the candidate wants.

+But what if you don’t have enough work experience to write a business resume summary?
 Write a career objective statement and shift the focus to achievements from relevant non-business jobs as well as your studies:

 Business Resume Objective